sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 <a name="Summary" ></a>
 ## Summary ##

-By completing this module you should have:
+By completing this module, you should have:

 - Created a Team Build with a CI trigger for the Xamarin solution
 - Analyzed test results and code coverage for the build